konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/document_categorization/index.md

 ### Model-based Categorization AI

-Build, train and test a Categorization AI using Image Models and Text Models to classify the image and text of each Page.
+For better results you can build, train and test a Categorization AI using Image Models and Text Models to classify the image and text of each Page:

-For a list of available Models see all the available [Categorization Models](#categorization-ai-models).

 .. literalinclude:: /sdk/boilerplates/test_document_categorization.py
    :language: python